 The Discoveree sends the ProSe Response Code associated with the discovered ProSe Query Code.
 The Discoveree UE forms the discovery message and protects it.
 The four least significant bits of UTC-based counter are transmitted along with the protected discovery message.

 The Discoverer UE listens for a discovery message that satisfies its Discovery Filter.
 In order to find such a matching message, it processes the message.
 If the Discoverer UE was not asked to send Match Reports for MIC checking, it stops at this step from a security perspective.
-Otherwise it proceeds to step 16.
+Otherwise, it proceeds to step 16.

 NOTE 3: The UE checking the integrity of the discovery message on its own does not prevent the UE from sending a Match Report due to requirements in TS 23.303 [5].
 If such a Match Report is sent, then there is no security functionality involved.